Coronavirus (COVID-19) Resources and Information

 For the most up-to-date guidance from New York State visit coronavirus.health.ny.gov or call the NYS COVID Hotline at 1-888-364-3065.

 As we practice social distancing, please know that you are not alone.
-Your health and well-being is on our minds.
+Your health and well-being are on our minds.

 We will not let the coronavirus disrupt our effort to connect people in need with the knowledge and services they deserve.
 If you have any thoughts or ideas for how F.Y.
 Eye can help at this time, we welcome your input.